PiaSys/PnP-Contoso-Orders-ACE/docs/APIs-Implementation-Details.md

 ```

 The **Configure** method registers the authentication handler via **Microsoft.Identity.Web**, using the **AddAuthenticationCore** method chained with **AddMicrosoftIdentityWebApiAuthentication**.
 In fact, the APIs will authenticate users via OAuth 2.0 Access Token, and the **AddAuthenticationCore** is configured accordingly to this need.
 Then, there are additional settings configured to validate the Access Tokens provided to the API.
-Notice that the sample code simply accepts any token issuer (i.e. any tenant), but in a real scenario you could define your own issuer validation logic.
+Notice that the sample code simply accepts any token issuer (i.e. any tenant), but in a real scenario you should define your own issuer validation logic.

 > Note: For example, if you are building a multi-tenant API that is available to a set of registered customers, you can configure in a backend database the list of issuers (i.e. tenant IDs) allowed to consume your APIs.

 You also need to configure the API app (the Function App in this scenario) with the settings about the backing AAD app.
-Here is a sample [local.settings.json](../src/Contoso.Orders.FunctionApp/local.settings.json) configuration file.
+Here is a sample *local.settings.json* configuration file.

 ```JSON
 {